conversations with engaged thinkers and doers

 Yael Attia and Kathleen Samson

-Yael Attia is a doctoral fellow at the RTG minor cosmopolitanisms.
-After graduating with a Bachelor’s in Philosophy and Jewish Studies at Tel Aviv University, Yael completed a Masters degree in the school of Jewish Theology at the University of Potsdam with a thesis titled: “Judaism, Philosophy and the concept of responsibility towards the animal.”
-In her current research project, she seeks to trace the constitutive role of Jewish colonial experience in North Africa as formative to Modern Jewish political thinking, as it emerged in a series of Francophone intellectuals: Helene Cixous, Albert Memmi and Jacques Derrida.
-For many years, Yael has worked as a guide at museums in Israel and Germany, among them, Yad Vashem, ANU museum of the Jewish people and Jewish Museum Berlin.
+Yael Attia is a doctoral fellow at the RTG Minor Cosmopolitanisms.
+In her current project, she seeks to trace the constitutive role of Jewish colonial experiences in North Africa as formative to modern Jewish thinking, as it emerged in a series of Francophone intellectuals: Hélène Cixous, Albert Memmi, and Jacques Derrida.
+An edited volume she co-edited, titled: Minor Perspectives on Modernity Beyond Europe: an Encounter Between Jewish Studies and Postcolonial Theory is forthcoming from Nomos Verlag.
+For many years, Yael has worked as a guide at museums in Israel and Germany, among them, Yad Vashem, ANU museum of the Jewish people, and Jewish Museum Berlin.
+She is currently a resident scholar at LABA Berlin Fellowship: Laboratory for Jewish Culture.

 Kathleen Samson is a doctoral fellow at the RTG minor cosmopolitanisms.
 After her undergraduate training in English Literature and Anthropology at Rhodes University, Grahamstown in South Africa, Kathleen completed her MA in Language, Literature and Modernity at the University of Cape Town in 2016.
 The project considered the ways in which contemporary Black South African writers speak together and differently on the possibility or the impossibility of writing new narratives for post-apartheid Johannesburg.
 In her current project, Kathleen works with contemporary South African literature to think about a temporal-affective formation that attends to the disjuncture between the past’s hopeful promises for the future, and the troubling encounter with the present.